manufactured-solutions/MASA/README.md

     language={English}
     }

-For more information on the use of MASA and a brief introduction to verification, consult the following [presentation](https://red.ices.utexas.edu/attachments/download/1687/masa_intro.pdf)
+For more information on the use of MASA and a brief introduction to verification, consult the following [repository of recent MASA presentations](https://github.com/manufactured-solutions/presentations)

 ====
 Adding Manufactured Solutions to MASA